DavidCEllis/ducktools-env/README.md

 * Accessed directly via `uvx` with uv
   * `uvx ducktools-env <command>`

-These examples will use the ducktools-env as the base as if installed via `uv tool` or a similar tool.
+These examples will use the `ducktools-env` command as the base as if installed via `uv tool` or a similar tool.

 Run a script that uses inline script metadata: